QUICK LINKS:

 City of Detroit prepares

-Ron Brundidge, Director of the Detroit Department of Public Works, says the city is already pretreating the major roads.
+Ron Brundidge, director of the Detroit Department of Public Works, says the city pretreated the major roads earlier in the day.
 He also says they will have 35 to 40 trucks out over a 24-hour period, with drivers working alternating 12-hour shifts.

 Brundidge also says the city has notified the contractors they use when the city gets more than 6 inches of snow.
 They are on standby, and a final determination will be made on bringing them in tomorrow morning.